Karce/gupaxtk/README.md

 * [License](#license)

 ## What is Gupaxx/XMRvsBeast?
-[**`Gupaxx`**](https://getmonero.org) is a fork of [*Gupax*](https://github.com/hinto-janai/gupax) that integrate the [XMRvsBeast raffle](https://xmrvsbeast.com).
+[**`Gupaxx`**](https://getmonero.org) is a fork of [*Gupax*](https://github.com/hinto-janai/gupax) that integrates the [XMRvsBeast raffle](https://xmrvsbeast.com).

-This fork adds an easy way to distribute your hashrate between P2pool and XMRvsBeast to participate in the raffle to win more xmr while supporting the p2pool network.
+With this fork, you can easily split your hashrate between P2Pool and XMRvsBeast, increasing your chances of winning in the raffle while also supporting the Monero network via decentralizing the mining using using p2pool.

-To have a detailed explication of Gupax, see the [README](https://github.com/hinto-janai/gupax) of upstream.
+For a detailed explanation of Gupax, see the [README](https://github.com/hinto-janai/gupax) of upstream.

 ## Guide

 1. [Download the bundled version of Gupaxx](https://github.com/Cyrix126/gupaxx/releases)
 2. Extract